snakemake/snakeface/docs/getting_started/notebook.rst

 .. image:: ../images/workflow-table.png

-Finally, you'll also be able to see your new collection in the Workflow Collections table on the dashboard.
+Finally, you'll also be able to see your workflows on the dashboard page in the Workflows table.

 .. image:: ../images/dashboard.png